| | | |

 Sausage, veggies, and shredded cheese on a wooden cutting board

-Chicken cut into tenders with a spice blend rubbed on, on a white plate
+Chicken cut into tenders with a spice blend rubbed on it, sitting on a white plate

 Red onion and jalapeno cooking in a pan on the stove